Split a Document

 The following code example shows how to split a document into smaller parts by section breaks (without using the DocumentSplitCriteria property):

 You can also split a document page by page, by page ranges, or starting with the specified page numbers.
-In such a case a helper class DocumentPageSplitter can do the job.
+In such case the ExtractPages method can do the job.

 Split a Document Page by Page